rotki/rotki/docs/api.rst

    :resjson object result: A mapping of all accounts that currently have Liquity positions to ``trove`` information.
    :resjson object balances:  A mapping of all accounts that currently have Liquity positions to ``trove`` information.
-   :resjson integer total_collateral_ratio: Optional.
-Information about the Total Collateral Ratio in the protocol.
+   :resjson integer total_collateral_ratio: Information about the Total Collateral Ratio in the protocol.
+Can be null in case of an error.

    :statuscode 200: Liquity balances successfully queried.
    :statuscode 401: User is not logged in.